adamd1985-zz/CodingExercise/README.md

 # Coding Exercise

+## USAGE

+Note: An assembled JAR is available stand-alone in this project's root dir as "addressbook.jar" for those who wish to skip compilation.

+java -jar addressbook ADDRESSBOOKFILE QUERY [QUERYPARAMS, ...]
+ADDRESSBOOKFILE
+-The location of an address book with comma separated values as contact fields and each new line a new record.
+QUERY: [searchGender, getEldest or getAgeDifference]
+-searchGender: search for gender, gender parameter required.
+-getEldest: get eldest.
+- getAgeDifference: Get age difference in days of two contacts, two name parameters required.
+QUERYPARAMS:
+-for query searchGender: ["Male" or "Female"].
+-for query getAgeDifference these two space separated (use quotes): "Firstname Lastname" "Firstname Lastname"

+EXAMPLES
+-java -jar addressbook searchGender "Female" "C:\addressbook.csv" -java -jar addressbook getEldest "C:\addressbook.csv" -java -jar addressbook getAgeDifference "Adam Darmanin" "Joe Temple" "C:\addressbook.csv"

 ## The story

 The user wants to perform a simple set of queries on a lightweight address book.